suaefar/covid-19-deceased-prediction/README.md

 Please consult plot_data.m for the details of the fit.

-Curvature (change in slope) plotted over values of slope from second degree polynomial fits.
+%Curvature (change in slope) plotted over values of slope from second degree polynomial fits.